storopoli/Bayesian-Statistics/slides/02-statistical_distributions.typ

 #slide(
   title: [Gamma],
 )[
-  The gammma distribution is a long-tailed distribution with support only for positive real numbers.
+  The gamma distribution is a long-tailed distribution with support only for positive real numbers.

   #v(1em)